AhuraMagda/AhuraMagda/README.md

 # 👋 Hi, I’m Magda.
 - I want to become a Front-end Developer,
-- I don't have any computer science background but that's not a problem for me,
+- I have no computer science background but that's not a problem for me,
 - I like coding,
 - I may not find a job in IT but that won't stop me from writing code.